canal-paris-credit-hugodominguez-lebonbon

 Monday, June 16

-Discover a Floral and Summer Programming at Perchoir Ménilmontant
+We’re discovering a floral and summery program at Perchoir Ménilmontant

-This summer, the Scottish gin brand Hendrick’s is getting in tune with Paris and takes over one of the most iconic rooftops in the capital, Perchoir Ménilmontant in the 11th arrondissement, boasting one of the best views of the Sacré-Cœur.
-To celebrate, an immersive floral decoration honoring Scotland's rose gardens accompanies a Hendrick’s cocktail menu, showcasing the entire range.
-The menu includes, in addition to the famous Hendrick’s Gin & Tonic with its cucumber garnish, four other unique cocktails.
-DJ nights will also be organized throughout the summer by the establishment as part of the event series “Unusual Times by Hendrick’s Gin.”
+This summer, the brand of Scottish gin Hendrick’s is getting into the Parisian spirit and taking over one of the capital's most iconic rooftops, Perchoir Ménilmontant in the 11th arrondissement, boasting one of the finest views of the Sacré-Cœur.
+On this occasion, a floral and immersive decoration paying tribute to the rose gardens of Scotland accompanies a Hendrick's cocktail menu, allowing guests to explore the entire range.
+The menu includes, in addition to the famous Hendrick's Gin & Tonic with its cucumber garnish, four other unique cocktails.
+DJ nights will also be organized throughout the summer as part of the series of events “Unusual Times by Hendrick’s Gin.”

 hendrick's gin perchoir menilmontant